LTUC/amman-prep-d14/Class-13/facilitator/README.md

   - Simply put, scale.
   - Relational databases are remarkably fast at finding similar data and with indexing, you can look up a record amongst billions in milliseconds.
-  - In order for this to happen, SQL Databases rely on structure (a solid model)
+  - For this to happen, SQL Databases rely on structure (a solid model)
     - Data Types
         - INT
         - CHAR